[10 Steps] Smoking A Turkey in A Gas Smoker

 With a turkey, you ALWAYS have leftovers!
 I like to do a big batch of it and put it in the fridge for sandwiches.

-How Long to Smoke a Turkey?
+How Long to Cook?

 If your smoker is set to 225°F it will take 30 minutes per pound to smoke your turkey.
 If your smoker your is set to 235°F the turkey will take 30 – 35 minutes per pound to cook.